Royal Thai Marine Corps: Post–1932 Revolution (1932–1955)

 The 2nd Marine Corps Battalion was established at Sattahip in 1937.
 Two years later, the 2nd Battalion was expanded into the Marine Corps Department.
-Shortly after that, a border dispute with French Indo-China turned violent, and the Marine Corps Department's "Chanthaburi Division" was engaged in action with the French Foreign Legion several times.
-During World War II, the Marine Corps sent troops to defend the southern border with Malaya and also guarded Phuket Province from possible attack.
+Shortly after that, a border dispute with French Indochina turned violent, and the Marine Corps Department's "Chanthaburi Division" was engaged in action with the French Foreign Legion (FFL) several times.
+During World War II, the Marine Corps sent troops to defend the southern border with British Malaya and also guarded Phuket Province from possible attack.

-After Imperial Japan's surrender in September 1945, Thai Marines helped disarm the Japanese Army at Baan Pong District in Ratchaburi Province.
-In 1950, when violence in Malaysia spilled over into Thailand, Marine Corps Troop 6 was sent to help restore the peace in Narathiwat Province.
+After Empire of Japan's surrender in September 1945, Thai marines helped disarm the Imperial Japanese Army (IJA) at Baan Pong District in Ratchaburi Province.
+In 1950, when communist violence in British Malaya spilled over into Thailand, Marine Corps Troop 6 was sent to help restore the peace in Narathiwat Province.

 On June 29, 1951, the Thai government disbanded the Marine Corps Bureau, and Marine units were placed under the command the Army.
 This was in response to the Manhattan Rebellion in which part of the Navy (including Marines) rebelled against the ruling Army junta.
-However, this was during the Korean War, and both the United States Military and the Royal Thai Navy urged Thailand to reconsider.
+However, this was during the Korean War, and both the United States Armed Forces and the Royal Thai Navy urged Thailand to reconsider.